Private endpoints for Azure Data Explorer

 Implications on cost

-Private endpoints or managed private endpoints are resources that incur additional costs.
+Private endpoints or managed private endpoints are resources that incur extra costs.
 The cost varies depending on the selected solution architecture.
 For more information, see Azure Private Link pricing.